turly/tpwl/README.md

 Usage: tpwl OPTIONS [TEXT]
-Tiny Powerline-style prompt for bash - set PS1 to resulting string PS1 prompt is constructed in order of appearance of the following options Order is important, e.g. you should have '--cwd-max-depth=N' before '--pwd'
+Tiny Powerline-style prompt for bash - set PS1 to resulting string PS1 prompt is constructed in order of appearance of the following options Order is important, e.g. place '--max-depth=N' before '--pwd'

- --patched/--compat/--flat  Use patched Powerline fonts for prompt component
+ --patched|ascii|flat    Use patched Powerline fonts for prompt component
-                            separators, or ASCII versions, or no separators --user[=BLAH]              Indicate user in PS1 (explicitly or bash '\u') --pwd[=PATH]               Indicate working dir in PS1 (implicitly '$PWD') --plain                    Do not split working directory path a la Powerline --host[=NAME]              Indicate hostname in PS1 (explicitly or bash '\h') --history                  Add bash command history number in prompt ('\!')
+                         separators, or ASCII versions, or no separators --plain                 Do not split working directory path a la Powerline --tight                 Don't add spaces around prompt components (shorter PS1) --hist                  Add bash command history number in prompt ('\!')
+ --status=$?
+Indicate status of last command --depth=DEPTH           Maximum number of directories to show in path
- --prompt=BLAH              Override PS1 bash prompt from default ('\$')
- --title[=XTEXT]            Set terminal title to "user@host: $PWD [ - XTEXT]"
-                            (if XTEXT begins with '^', add at start of title instead) --ssh-[host|user|all]      If ssh is being used, add host / user / both to PS1 --ssh                      Tiny indication in PS1 if ssh is being used --status=$?
-Indicate status of last command --home=PATH                If different from HOME env var, substitutes '~' in pwd
+                         (if negative, only last DEPTH directories shown) --dir-size=SIZE         Directory names longer than SIZE will be truncated --utf8-ok               Do not use workarounds to fixup Bash prompt length --user[=BLAH]           Indicate user in PS1 (explicitly or bash '\u') --pwd[=PATH]            Indicate working dir in PS1 (implicitly '$PWD') --host[=NAME]           Indicate hostname in PS1 (explicitly or bash '\h') --prompt=BLAH           Override PS1 bash prompt from default ('\$') --title[=XTEXT]         Set terminal title to "user@host: $PWD [ - XTEXT]" (if XTEXT begins with '^', add at start of title instead) --ssh-[host|user|all]   Only if ssh is being used, add host / user / both to PS1 --ssh                   Tiny indication in PS1 if ssh is being used --home=PATH             If different from HOME env var, substitutes '~' in pwd
-                            Note: this arg should appear BEFORE '--pwd' arg --cwd-max-depth=DEPTH      Maximum number of directories to show in path (if negative, only last DEPTH directories shown) --cwd-max-dir-size=SIZE    Directory names longer than SIZE will be truncated --fgbg=FGCOLOR:BGCOLOR     Set color indices to use for user items --utf8-ok                  Do not use workarounds to fixup Bash prompt length --tighten                  Don't add spaces around prompt components (shorter PS1) --help                     Show this help and exit
+                         Note: this arg should appear BEFORE '--pwd' arg --fb=FGCOLOR:BGCOLOR    Set fore/back color indices to use for user items (Negative index will leave color as it was) --help                  Show this help and exit

-tpwl is (very) loosely based on https://github.com/banga/powerline-shell Hacked together in C and implements ONLY the stuff that I use - no version control, etc.
+See _tpwl_ project page at https://github.com/turly/tpwl
 ```

+# License

+_tpwl_ is MIT Licensed.
+See the LICENSE file.